 • Trusted manufacturer support across all three brands

-These manufacturers are reliable, well-established, and proven to perform in Maryland’s ice winters, humidity, high winds, and occasional seasons.
+These asphalt shingle manufacturers are reliable, well-established, and proven companies.
+Their asphalt roofing materials are known to perform throughout winter, humidity, high winds, and different seasons.

 Understanding architectural shingles is easier when you know what features matter most.
 The video below walks through how to evaluate wind ratings, impact resistance, nailing zones, granule adhesion, color blends, and overall construction.
 Once you know how to compare these features, choosing the right brand becomes much simpler.